skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``tindex`` is the index (0-15) of the entry in the palette to use as the transparent colour for the new frame (see :ref:`palette`); if omitted, the transparency index of the existing frame is used
+* ``alpha`` is the alpha value (0-255) to use for the transparent colour in the new frame; if omitted, the alpha value of the existing frame is used
 * ``CROP`` is the cropping specification for the new frame (see :ref:`cropping`); if omitted, the cropping specification of the existing frame is used